MarianneHolbie/Vocabulo_ML/docs/ML_architecture/ML_pipeline.md

 ## Model Training and Updating

+1. Vocabulo Quiz
 * Initial models are trained offline using fake historical data.
 * Periodic retraining is scheduled to incorporate new data and improve model performance.

+2. Vocabulo Junior
+* OCR tessract is finetuned on personnal dataset
+* Training on a larger dataset should be carried out to really improve the model's performance

 ## Performance Monitoring